TheSpiritXIII/Qt-Creator-TmTheme/README.md

 # Qt Creator TmTheme
 This project aims to provide a tool for converting TmTheme files to Qt Creator Themes files.

-Never again shall anybody manually write theme files! (except, of course, for the TmTheme one...)

 ## Usage
 Run the Python 3 script on the file you want to convert and also the output location:
 ```